Lalit48/drowsiness_detection/README.md

 - **Error Handling:** Handle potential errors, such as missing shape predictor files or failed SMS sends.
 - **Optimization:** Consider optimizing the alerting system to prevent false positives and ensure timely alerts.

-This system aims to improve road safety by alerting drivers when they are drowsy, potentially preventing accidents.